Some things in life are as clear as water. But commercial lease agreements often looks more like a murky swamp.

 Muddy Waters: Only Good if You Play the Blues

-One problem restaurateurs often run into is vague or confusing language describing what it is they are leasing from the landlord.
+One problem restaurateurs often run into is the vague or confusing commercial lease language describing what it is they are leasing from the landlord.

 Often a work letter will be described as “grey shell” or “vanilla shell.”
 In some properties, the landlord delivers the space in “as-is” and “where-is” condition.

 A vanilla shell is typically a space that would be in move-in ready condition.
-The space would include a ceiling, lighting, electrical outlets, three walls and a store front.
+Space would include a ceiling, lighting, electrical outlets, three walls, and a storefront.

 If you are negotiating to lease a restaurant, it’s important to have a clear understanding of the current condition of the premises and what will be provided by the landlord.